darren-huang/pleco_anki/README.md

 1. Make an [AnkiWeb account](https://ankiweb.net) and get either the [Desktop Anki Client](https://apps.ankiweb.net/) and maybe the apps for Android or IOS (note: the official app for IOS not free (far from free its 24.99) but I think free versions are available, you should google it).
 You'll want the desktop client for sure to setup your decks
 1. From the desktop app use the **\[Import Files\]** button to import the Apkg file
 1. You're now good to go!
     1. Click a deck to practice writing/reading & select "again" if you got it wrong, and "hard/good/easy" if you got it correct.
+If the cards are too easy, you can delete the level 1, 2, 3 etc. cards until you see words you don't know (See [the extra Settings Sections for how to remove easy cards](#extra-editting-some-settings)).
 Anki will naturally resurface old cards based on how well you did on them and when you last saw them.
 Doing the cards daily makes best use of [Anki's spaced reptition learning](https://docs.ankiweb.net/background.html#spaced-repetition).
 Good luck!

 ## Extra: Editting Some Settings
 - Remove Easy Cards (if you already know a good number of words/characters)